 - 1 teaspoon salt

-- 1 cup brown rice
+- 1 cup long-grain rice brown or white rice

-- 1 lime zest and juice
+- 1 lime zested and juiced

 - 1 bunch cilantro stems discarded and leaves chopped

 - Place rice into a fine-mesh strainer and rinse well, set aside.

 - Combine pineapple juice, water, jalapeno, garlic, and salt in a medium heavy-bottomed saucepan.
 Bring the mixture to a rapid boil over high heat.